xcat2/confluent-docs/docs/advanced_topics/installxcat_rhel.md

 yum install perl-DBD-MySQL
 ```

-To verify that you have installed xCAT
+To verify that you have installed xCAT:

 ```bash
 service xcatd status